 Since Henry took his legal birth last name, I could find more information about my true great-great-grandparents.

 I was more shocked to find that my great-great-grandmother had been widowed and divorced by the time of her third marriage… at the age of 33!
 She had at least five children in that time.
 Thanks to ancestry’s marriage and death record collection, I found she married for the second time EXACTLY – to the DAY – a year after her first husband’s death.
 I saw this as a sign of her strength and still want to believe I get some of this tough skin from her.

-My international searching hasn’t improved greatly, but I did have many many records on my maternal grandmother’s Canadian and British side of the family tracing all the way back to the mid-1600s!
+My international searching hasn’t improved greatly, but I did have many many records on my maternal grandmother’s Canadian and British side of the family tracing back to the mid-1600s!
 A distant relative had already done most of the work with this, so I may be cheating a bit.
 Nonetheless, I can see records of the ships where my ancestors traveled from Britain to the United States!